suzukiplan/vgsx/README.md

 For example, it is intended for use in animations such as the ocean on a map.

-> _Please note that the copied state will be maintained even after resetting the VDP._

 ## I/O Map

 I/O instructions in VGS-X can be executed by performing input/output operations on the memory area from 0xE00000 to 0xEFFFFF.